-If we update these terms or service-specific additional terms, we'll provide you with at least 30 days' advance notice (by email or other appropriate means) and the opportunity to review and accept the changes, except if we are required by law to apply the changes immediately without waiting for the end of the notice period.
+If we materially change these terms or service-specific additional terms, we'll provide you with at least 15 days' notice by email and the opportunity to review the changes, except (1) when we launch a new service or feature, or (2) in urgent situations, such as preventing ongoing abuse or responding to legal requirements.
+When we notify you of changes, we'll provide you with the new version of the terms and point out the material changes.
 If you don't agree to the new terms, you should remove your content and stop using the services.
-You can also end your relationship with us at any time, without penalty, by closing your Google Account.
+You can also end your relationship with us at any time by closing your Google Account.